clebert/aws-simple/README.md

 }
 ```

-_Note: This policy has more rights than necessary and
+**Caution:** This policy has more rights than necessary and
 [should be more specific](https://github.com/clebert/aws-simple/issues/23) for
-security._
+security.

 </details>